The information provided below intends to answer any questions veterinary practices might have about becoming a Training Practice (TP).

 How much time will it take up?

-The training and assessment of your student will be an active process.
+The training and assessment of your student is an active process.
 You will need to ensure that one member of your practice staff is able to lead your student's training and assess his/her practical skills from day to day (the clinical coach) and that other qualified staff are prepared to actively engage in training.

-The RCVS stipulates that you make at least three hours per week available for training and assessing your student.
+Your staff must be able to make at least three hours per week available for training and assessing your student.
 Most of this time will be spent teaching skills "on the job" and assessing progress, however some time will need to be spent in planning practical teaching and experience and formally reviewing your student's performance.

 Why is entry to the RCVS VN Register so rigorous?

-The Level 3 Diploma in Veterinary Nursing and higher education awards are nationally recognised qualifications that must comply with rigorous standards of quality assurance, overseen by national regulators.
+The Level 3 Diplomas in Veterinary Nursing and higher education awards are nationally recognised qualifications that must comply with rigorous standards of quality assurance, overseen by national regulators.
 Registered veterinary nurses carry out a critical role in veterinary practice and are professionally accountable for their practice.
 It is therefore essential that their qualifications to enter the Register are nationally recognised, quality assured and externally regulated.